Gluten-free lemon cupcake recipe – but you’d never know they’re gf! They’re low FODMAP and can easily be made dairy-free too.

 Plus, you’ve also got the loveliest, light and fluffy lemon buttercream on top, finished with a little lemon zest.

-So yeah, there’s three parts of this recipe – the sponge, the homemade lemon curd and the buttercream.
+So yeah, there’s three parts to this recipe that make up that lemony trilogy – the sponge, the homemade lemon curd and the buttercream.

 I always then find this recipe pretty simple to make because none of those parts alone are very difficult whatsoever!